Chatbots are making serious waves in the marketing scene.

 As of now, it isn’t any less secure than other online platforms.

 As previously touched on, a chatbot can be used to get a customer speaking directly with a live representative.
 Smart routing is an easy way to do that.

-This type of system using keyword triggers to guide the customer to the right department before connecting them with a customer service representative.
+This type of system uses keyword triggers to guide the customer to the right department before connecting them with a customer service representative.

-No matter what your industry, you can benefit from looking into chatbot examples.
+No matter what your industry, you can benefit from looking into these chatbot examples.

-Though not an exhaustive list, the above will give you an idea of the kinds of things chatbots are capable of in each industry, and what you should be offering customers as you start building your own.
+Though not an exhaustive list, the above will give you an idea of the kinds of things these bots are capable of in each industry, and what you should be offering customers as you start building your own.